laurenwillett/nuts-for-ysos/README.md

 ## input YSO spectrum requirements
 Resolution:
-  Users should only use nuts-for-ysos on spectra with wavelength arrays spaced out by 0.3 Angstroms or more.
+  Users should only use this tool on spectra with wavelength arrays spaced out by 0.3 Angstroms or more.
   The provided X-Shooter template spectra are typically defined every 0.2 Angstroms except for a few (SO797, SO641 and SO999) that are defined every 0.3 Angstorms.
-The input spectrum shouldn't be higher resolution than the template spectra-- the code was built to make the templates lower resolution as needed, but not the other way around.
+The input spectrum shouldn't be higher resolution than these template spectra-- the code was built to make the templates lower resolution as needed, but not the other way around.

 Wavelength Range:
 The wavelength array cannot extend below 3300.0 Angstroms or above 10189.0 Angstroms.